-Yoga is supposed to be a relaxing and low-key activity.
+Yoga is supposed to be a relaxing activity.
 The worst thing you can do, when it comes to doing yoga in a group, is comparing yourself to other yogis.
-And by that, we mean comparing your practice (pose-ability), your body, or anything else you feel bad about.
+And by that, we mean comparing your practice (pose-ability), your body, or anything else you may think of.

 3.)
 Bring Less Than You Think You Need

 When you’re at your yoga retreat, do your best to really be in the moment.
+This is your opportunity to disconnect from the everyday stress you may have.
 Try not to think about all the things you have to do when you get back or what people at home are doing.
-We mean this in the most loving way – you aren’t the center of the universe.

 Your job and family want you to have this time for yourself, so commit to yourself so you can come back and be better for them.

 There are no rules to yoga, perhaps other than to use your breath as a resource.
-But if there is a second one, it would be to have fun.
+But if there is a second one, it would be to enjoy the time spent practicing.

 We don’t mean the type of fun where you’re squealing with excitement, but the kind of quiet joy that makes you smile without realizing you’re smiling.
 That’s the power of what taking time for yourself at Pali retreat can do–and we’re excited for you to share the experience!